google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

   Why aren't the load or DOMContentLoaded events mentioned?
 </h3>

-The Page Lifecycle API defines states to be distinct and mutually exclusive.
+The Page Lifecycle API defines states to be discrete and mutually exclusive.
-Since a page can be loaded in either the active, passive, or hidden state, a distinct loading state does not make sense, and since the `load` and `DOMContentLoaded` events don't signal a lifecycle state change, they're not relevant to this discussion.
+Since a page can be loaded in either the active, passive, or hidden state, a separate loading state does not make sense, and since the `load` and `DOMContentLoaded` events don't signal a lifecycle state change, they're not relevant to this API.

 <h3 id="save-data-to-indexeddb-before-freezing" class="hide-from-toc">
   If I can't run asynchronous APIs in the frozen or terminated states,